-EMMETT-A mannish and manly fourteen year old black boy.
-He is at the age when braggadocio and vulnerability combine but don't mix.
-He is moody, a chameleon-capable of infectious humor and frightening violence.
-Small-framed, he has a good singing voice and can move from cold menace to warm charm in a flash.
-He is able to make us cry and to drive us to fury.
-His accent is Northern; when he affects a Southern one it sounds false.
+nce.
+Small-framed, he has a good singing voice and can move from menace to warm charm in a flash.
+He is able to make us cry and to to fury.
+His accent is Northern; when he affects a Southern it sounds false.

-GEORGE-Forty-five years old, this black man is probably a salesman or the owner of a small business of which he is extremely proud.
+AGE--Forty-five years old, this black man is probably a salesman or he owner of a small business of which he is extremely proud.

-EUST ACE--Black man in mid-forties, obviously a farmer who has never tr aveled outside his county--and has no desire to.
+EUST ACE-Black man in mid-forties, obviously a farmer who has never traveled outside his county-and has no desire to.

-MA--The boy's mother.
+MA-The boy's mother.
 In her late sixties or early seventies.
 A gentle, life-abused woman; the kind who brings out tenderness in others because she seems to need it so.

-princess-A white woman in her mid-sixties, she is habitually suspicious and defensive.
+PRINCESS--A white woman in her mid-sixties, she is habitually suspicious and defensive.
 She rests comfortably on the cliches of racial superiority, regional pride and sexual manipulation.
-Very interested in what goes on around her, unlike-
+Very interested in what goes on around her, unlike--

-MAJOR--Husband of Princess.
+MAJOR-Husband of Princess.
 Hard times have turned his unexamined opinions into cemented attitudes.
 He is very confident in this company, but one feels that that is probably never true elsewhere